mohanson/pywasm/README.md

 WASM version: [WebAssembly Core Specification W3C Working Draft, 4 September 2018](https://www.w3.org/TR/2018/WD-wasm-core-1-20180904/)

 Inspired by [warpy](https://github.com/kanaka/warpy) and [wagon](https://github.com/go-interpreter/wagon), but all the code is rewritten.
-Thanks open source author.
+Thanks open source authors.

 # Requirements
 - py-wasmi has been tested and is known to run on Linux/Ubuntu, macOS and Windows(10).
 It will likely work fine on most OS.
-- No any third party libraries.
+- No third party dependences.
 - Python3.6 or newer.

 # Installition